 All new employees are required to undergo induction training.
-This training is intended to outline the safety culture that is expected from all council employees.
+This training is intended to outline the safety culture and behaviours expected from all council employees.
 The following points will be covered on the induction course:

-- a) Employer's and employee's responsibilities - b) The accident and incident reporting procedure (RIVO) - c) Actions to be carried out in reaction to an emergency evacuation - d) The safe use of work equipment and PPE - e) The safe use, handling, transport and storage of substances - f) The importance of safe methods of work and risk assessment
+- a) Employer's and employee's responsibilities - b) The accident and incident reporting procedure (Sphera) - c) Actions to be carried out in reaction to an emergency evacuation - d) The safe use of work equipment and PPE - e) The safe use, handling, transport and storage of substances - f) The importance of safe methods of work and risk assessment

-Induction training should be supplemented by more detailed instruction from the service on arrival.
-This training will be risk based and training programmes should be recorded by the service.
+Induction training is supplemented by more detailed training identified by risk assessment and legal requirements from the service.
 Refresher training must also be provided at regular intervals.